Archive for the ‘Courage to Write’ Category

 by Jerry Waxler

-When I talk to people about writing memoirs, sometimes they chuckle nervously and say, “Oh, I don’t want to remember all of that.”
-When I first heard this reaction, it puzzled me.
-Why not just skip memories you don’t want to repeat?
 As I learned more stories and dug deeper into my own, I found that some dark memories are so compelling they draw you in and frighten or upset you.
-If you try to seal them back in their crypt, they remain squirming in the dark.
-Or you can face them fearlessly, and stay with them until you shape them into a story.
-By actively applying storytelling skills, you gain power over your memories.
+When you try to seal them back in their crypt, they continue to haunt.
+The courageous memoirist actively faces these fears and crafts them into stories.
+Under the guidance of our inner storyteller we gain power over our own memories.

 Recently I heard about a memoir that offers an extreme example of this challenge.
 Throughout her childhood, Sue William Silverman was molested repeatedly by her father, a successful banker and diplomat.
 The assaults took place within the walls of their home where his manipulation and rage silenced every protest before it was uttered.
 Silverman’s memoir “Because I Remember Terror, Father, I Remember You” offers the tragic story of a childhood, betrayed by the adult who was supposed to care for her.